-METAL TECHNOLOGY 1 Course ID: AA600SFA9

-Grade: 9-12 Credit: .5 Prerequisite: None
+Grade: 9-12 Credit: .5

+Prerequisite: None

-welding techniques; Oxy/Fuel, GMAW, and SMAW.
-Students will lear use of equipment within the shop.
-Stu luce students to basic and intermediate in the theory of welding and processes dents will complete a series of welds
+This is an introduction level of a four-level program designed to introduce students to basic and intermediate welding techniques; Oxy/Fuel, GMAW, and SMAW.
+Students will learn the theory of welding and processes involved, safe practices, and the use of equipment within the shop.
+Students will complete a series of welds within each process.

-METAL TECHNOLOGY 2 Course ID: AA601SFA9 Grade: 9-12 Credit: .5 Prerequisite: Metal Technology 1 This class is the second level of a four-level program and picks up where stude nts left off in Metal Technology

-1. This will allow students to finish any welds and processes not completed in Metals Technology 1.
 College credit may be available.
+Click here for Video of Course Description

+Grade: 9-12 Credit: .5

+Prerequisite: Metal Technology 1

+This class is the second level of a four-level program and picks up where students left off in Metal Technology 1.
+This will allow students to finish any welds and processes not completed in Metals Technology 1.
+College credit may be available.
+Click here for Video of Course Description

-METAL TECHNOLOGY 3 Course ID: AA605SFA Grade: 10-12 Credit: 1.0 Prerequisite: B or better in Metal Technology 2 САР
+Prerequisite: B or better in Metal Technology 2